-MPHA is proud of the following accomplishments and legislative victories:
+MPHA is proud of the following accomplishments in 2018:

-- Passed legislation to create a Special Commission on Local Public Health which will allow the Commonwealth to strengthen the local public health system which provides essential protections for communities throughout the Commonwealth.
+- Passed legislation to create a Special Commission on Local Public Health, which will allow the Commonwealth to strengthen the local public health system and provide essential protections for communities throughout the Commonwealth (2016).

-- Passed legislation to create the Massachusetts Food Trust program—increasing local retailers’ capacity to offer healthy, affordable foods in communities that need it most.
+- Passed legislation to create the Massachusetts Food Trust program—increasing local retailers’ capacity to offer healthy, affordable foods in communities that need it most (2014).

-- Passage of the Active Streets Bill as part of the Transportation Bond Bill (2014), and securing commitment of $20 million from MassDOT to implement the program (2014).
+- Passage of the Active Streets Bill as part of the Transportation Bond Bill (2014), and securing commitment of $20 million from MassDOT to implement the Complete Streets Program (2014).

 - Establishment of the Prevention and Wellness Trust Fund in cost containment legislation, funded at $60 million over 4 years (2012).